nevannystrom/Nutrition-Tracker-App/README.md

 Nevan Nystrom

 ## App Description
-This app will allow users to track their daily calorie and protein intake by entering the foods they eat.
-It will also provide recommended daily calorie and protein goals based on the user’s height, weight, and gender to help them stay consistent with their health and fitness goals.
+This app allows users to estimate their daily calorie and protein needs based on personal information such as gender, weight, height, and age.
+It uses a BMR-based formula to provide more accurate calorie recommendations and helps users understand their daily nutrition goals.

-## Intended Users
-This app is intended for gym-goers, people trying to get in shape, and anyone interested in tracking their daily calorie and protein intake.
+## Current Features Implemented
+* Displays app title and description
+* Allows users to input gender, weight, height, and age
+* Calculates Basal Metabolic Rate (BMR)
+* Estimates daily calorie needs based on activity level
+* Calculates recommended daily protein intake
+* Displays results that update based on user input

-## Planned Features
+## Planned Features for Final Version
-- Feature 1: Input food items with calories and protein values
+* Allow users to input and track individual foods instead of only estimated goals
-- Feature 2: Calculate total daily calorie and protein intake
+* Track daily calorie and protein intake over multiple days
-- Feature 3: Calculate recommended nutrition goals based on user height, weight, and gender
+* Display charts to visualize nutrition progress over time
+* Allow users to set specific goals (weight loss, maintenance, muscle gain)
+* Compare daily intake to recommended calorie and protein goals